bklosk/bklosk/README.md

-### Heyo.
-I'm Ben, I write code for social good.

-Reach out to me if you're interested in working on climate risk model communication, or an effective altruism webapp.
-I do fullstack which means I am good at google and bad at programming
+Hi!
+I'm Ben!

+I used to be in training to be a cop.
+I went to grad school for econ.
+Now, I make weird art and code for social good.